wsparcie/sortdb/README.md

 **SortSetsExpress**

-A simple console-based program for measuring and comparing the performance of various sorting algorithms, featuring automated data generation and support for custom data file input :3
+A simple console-based program for measuring and comparing the performance of various sorting algorithms, featuring automated data generation and support for custom data sets files

 Python 3.12 required